JonathanEnright/aoe_project/src/transform/dbt_aoe/models/Medallion_README.md

 #### Silver Tables

 In this project, the data is already in a mostly usable form, so we have a light silver layer with minor transformations.
 We create a surrogate key on the `player_match_sr` table using a MD5 hash, to uniquely identify rows based on a single field.
 This makes it easier for Snowflake to perform UPSERT commands, rather than trying to use a composite key.
-We also ingest a simply 'seed' file (`country_list.csv`) into the table `player_leaderboard_stats_sr`, to provide the mapping between country codes and names.
+We also ingest a simple 'seed' file (`country_list.csv`) into the table `player_leaderboard_stats_sr`, to provide the mapping between country codes and names.
 We add the `_sr` suffix to denote the silver tables.

 ### Data Retention